Code-Screen/Code-Screen.github.io/docs/greenhouse.md

 an admin, please contact one of the admin users in your organization, and they will be able to make you an admin.

 ### 2. Add CodeScreen Stage to Job’s Interview Plan
-Once the Greenhouse <> CodeScreen integration is enabled for your organisation, you will be able to add the CodeScreen assessment as an Interview stage.
+Once the Greenhouse <> CodeScreen integration is enabled for your organization, you will be able to add the CodeScreen assessment as an Interview stage.

 To do this for an existing job, navigate to a job (All Jobs>Job Name) and click `Job Setup` from the Job navigation bar.